pmitros/cpsd-lottery/docs/schools/morse.md

 It does, but somewhat differently than most schools I spoke with.
 There was a serious number of things like workshops -- sometimes several in one week: learn math how kids do math, literacy issues.
 Fair number of other events, volunteering, etc. Parent said "Very vibrant community.
 Amazing community.
 Very happy."

+A second parent said that events she attended had attende had been very crowded with families (in a good way).
+People seem to know each other.

 ### What's communications with parents like (mailings, parent-teacher conferences, etc.)?

 Teachers send literature/pamphlets about what kids are learning each month.
 Her teacher also has an app which she sends messages on.
 Overall, it works very well.